harshahrudhay/ChatBot-Python/README.md

 # ChatBot-Python
-ChatBot Made usin g ChatGPT API with Python
+ChatBot Made using ChatGPT API with Python